 When a patient suffers a stroke, be it hemorrhagic or ischemic, their resulting level of consciousness will depend on several factors.
-First, the expanse of the bleed, or the size and location of brain tissue affected.
-The larger the bleed, the more likely the patient will be rendered unconscious—the same with clots that inhibit circulation to large areas of cerebral tissue.
-Pulmonary aspiration is always a risk if the patient suffers diminished level of consciousness.
+One is the expanse of the bleed, or the size and location of brain tissue affected.
+The larger the bleed, the more likely the patient will be rendered unconscious – the same with clots that inhibit circulation to large areas of cerebral tissue.
+Pulmonary aspiration is always a risk if the patient suffers a diminished level of consciousness.

 Keep in mind that this may not be the patient's first stroke.
 Previous strokes may have left the patient with disabilities, such as reduced mentation, the inability to swallow, or other physical handicaps that make it difficult to protect their airway.